diassagatov/Clean-React-Template/README.md

 ```bash
 cd clean-react-template
 ```
-### (OPTIONAL) If you want to disconnect from the template repository, so it won't highlight all your updates
+### If you want to disconnect from the template repository, so it won't highlight all your updates
 ```bash
 git remote remove origin
 ```